-For vipers and cobras, lifespans differ for each individual species.
+For vipers and cobras, lifespans differ for each species.
 But, a good rule of thumb is—the bigger the snake, the longer it may live.
 Some species, like the king cobra, have been known to live up to 20 years in the wild.
 Most species of rattlesnake, copperhead, and water moccasin may live up to 10 years.
 For all species, captive specimens tend to have much longer lifespans.

 Discover the "Monster" Snake 5X Bigger than an Anaconda